What’s the deal with the military diet?

 Claim 1: Promotes rapid weight loss

 Sure, lots of people might notice a difference on the scale when they complete a cycle of the military diet.
 That being said, “there’s no magic here,” Dr. Kitchin notes.
 Any extreme, restricted-calorie diet can lead to weight loss.
-The initial 2 to 4 pounds people shed on crash diets—this one included—often reflect the loss of water weight, Dr. Kitchin explains.
+The initial kilos people shed on crash diets—this one included—often reflect the loss of water weight, Dr. Kitchin explains.
 When the body runs out of fuel from food, it taps into glycogen stores in the muscles and liver for energy.
-Since glycogen is bound with water in the body’s tissues, people lose water weight as they torch through that supply.
+Since glycogen is bound with water in the body’s tissues (about 3g of water for every 1g of glycogen), people lose water weight as they go through that supply.
 Generally, water weight returns when normal eating patterns resume.

 Claim 2: Won’t slow metabolism like other diets